-Still, he again allows that for some individuals all of this is unnecessary:
+Still, he again seems to allow that for some individuals even this is unnecessary:

 "The real Short Path is really the discovery that there is no path at all: only a being still and thus letting the Overself do the work needed.
 This is the meaning of grace."